John Hosea Washburn: Academic career

 Washburn's first academic appointment was as an instructor of chemistry at Connecticut Agricultural College in 1883, where he remained until 1887 when he traveled to Germany for his doctoral studies.
-Upon his return to the United States in 1889, he was appointed as first principal of the to the newly founded Rhode Island Agricultural School that was associated with the Rhode Island Agricultural Experiment Station founded the prior year in Kingston, Rhode Island.
+Upon his return to the United States in 1889, he was appointed as first principal of the newly founded Rhode Island Agricultural School that was associated with the Rhode Island Agricultural Experiment Station founded the prior year in Kingston, Rhode Island.
 Upon the founding of the Rhode Island College of Agriculture and Mechanic Arts in 1892, he became its first president.
 During his tenure as president of the college, he was instrumental in initiating the sports programs, instituting admissions requirements in line with the requirements of the Association of American Agricultural Colleges and Experiment Stations, establishment of the Military Science and Tactics Program, transfer of Morrill Land Grant Act of 1862 funds from Brown University for support of the college, and establishment of a marine biological laboratory as part of the Rhode Island Agricultural Experiment Station.

 Washburn was respected by the students, with George Edward Adams, one of the 1894 graduates who later served as Dean of Agriculture remarking, "The students not only liked him, but he made a lasting impression."
 Additionally, he was respected nationally serving as the chairperson of the Section on Mechanic Arts of the Association of American Agricultural Colleges and Experiment Stations, and in 1894 made the treasurer of the same organization.
 Also, in 1894, he was elected to the Board of Visitors of Wellesley College.
 However, his self-opinionated and occasional undiplomatic manner with members of the college's Board of Managers led to his ouster and his resignation as president in 1902.

 Shortly after leaving Rhode Island, Washburn became the director of the newly founded National Farm School in Doylestown, Pennsylvania.
 During his fifteen-year tenure as director, he was able to grow student enrollments substantially and leave the institution on a steady financial footing.
 He retired from academic life in 1917, and he died at his home in Doylestown in 1932.

 Family Relations

-Washburn's wife, Marta Williams (Merrow) Washburn was the youngest daughter of Connecticut industrialist Joseph Battel Merrow (1819-1897), president of the Merrow Sewing Machine Company.
-She was granddaughter of Joseph Maken Merrow (1784-1845), the founder and namesake of the company, that began with the manufacture of gunpowder, but developed their international reputation as manufacturers of industrial sewing machines, knitting machines, and crocheting machines.
-Her brother, Joseph Millard Merrow (1848-1947) assumed the company presidency upon their father's death.
-Washburn's son, John Merrow Washburn (1896-1984) assumed the presidency of the company upon his uncle's retirement.
+Washburn's wife, Marta Williams (Merrow) Washburn was the youngest daughter of Connecticut industrialist Joseph Battel Merrow (1819–1897), president of the Merrow Sewing Machine Company.
+She was granddaughter of Joseph Maken Merrow (1784–1845), the founder and namesake of the company, that began with the manufacture of gunpowder, but developed their international reputation as manufacturers of industrial sewing machines, knitting machines, and crocheting machines.
+Her brother, Joseph Millard Merrow (1848–1947) assumed the company presidency upon their father's death.
+Washburn's son, John Merrow Washburn (1896–1984) assumed the presidency of the company upon his uncle's retirement.